starfederation/datastar/site/static/md/reference/action_plugins.md

 Arguments: `@toggleAll(pathPrefix: string)`

 Toggles all the signals that start with the prefix.
-This is useful for toggling all the values of a nested signal at once.
+This is useful for toggling all the values of a signal namespace at once.

 ```html
 <div data-on-click="@toggleAll('foo.')"></div>